TV series review: Downton Abbey: Series 3 (2012), written by Julian Fellowes

-Downstairs, we’re joined by three new faces: outgoing kitchen maid Ivy (Cara Theobold), to whom Daisy (Sophie McShera) takes an instant dislike and sees as a rival; Alfred (Matt Milne), O’Brien’s nephew, who is keen to learn to be a footman, but has a very shaky start; and suave charmer Jimmy (Ed Speleers), who Tom Barrow (Rob James-Collier) immediately takes a shine to.
+Downstairs, we’re joined by three new faces: outgoing kitchen maid Ivy (Cara Theobold), to whom Daisy (Sophie McShera) takes an instant dislike and sees as a rival; Alfred (Matt Milne), O’Brien’s nephew, who is keen to learn to be a footman, but has a very shaky start; and suave charmer Jimmy (Ed Speleers), to whom Tom Barrow (Rob James-Collier) immediately takes a shine.

 There are many ups and downs in this series.
 We were told beforehand that there would be both marriage, a death and a birth in this series.
 And so there was.
 Who gives birth will be obvious from the get-go.
 The marriage is at the end of the first episode, so you won’t have to wait long, and I’m sure you’ll breathe a sigh of relief when it happens.

 The problem is with the death, it felt so unnecessary.
 Yes, it was a plot point, and maybe the actor wanted to do something else, and it does shake things up, but really?
 The collective sobs from the fanbase echoed over social media after that particular episode aired.
 Didn’t really expect Julian Fellowes of doing a Whedon, but maybe we should’ve taken Lavinia as a sign of things to come.

 The things that does get resolved get resolved in a way that makes you feel good about the world.

 Then there’s the new love triangle, or square or whatever you might call it.
 Daisy is interested in Alfred, who flirts with Ivy, who’s interested in Jimmy.
 Alfred seems like a sweet and decent boy, though, and I hope Daisy does manage to get him eventually.